Governing Correctness in LLM-Assisted Development

 Empirical validation.
 Before generation begins, the specification is validated against external authoritative sources: regulatory publications, actuarial standards, canonical mathematical properties for statistical components.
 A specification that is internally consistent but factually wrong fails this gate.
 A regulatory table pinned to the wrong year, a statistical property that contradicts established literature, a calculation that produces wrong results on known inputs — all fail.
 Subjective confidence is not a passing criterion.

-This last question is the hardest.
+Three questions govern the check.
+Does every declared behavioral contract have a corresponding implementation?
+Does every implementation behavior trace to a declared contract?
+Does the implementation semantics of each behavior match the declared intent — not just structurally, but in what the code does?
 A behavioral contract can appear in both the specification and the code, the traceability matrix can record a link, and the implementation can still do something different from what the specification meant.
-In the same production system, the first alignment check found this for the spending floor case described earlier — the test linked to the behavioral contract was passing because it had been written from the implementation, not from the specification.
+In the same production system, the first alignment check found this for the spending floor case — the test linked to the behavioral contract was passing because it had been written from the implementation, not from the specification.
 The link existed.
 The test was green.
 The runtime behavior was wrong.

 Validation and Reconciliation